-ARTICLE V

-QUORUM AND MANNER OF ACTING
+ARTICLE V QUORUM AND MANNER OF ACTING

 - (a) A Quorum is a majority of the Committee members (13 members).
 A quorum is needed for a vote by the Committee.
 A quorum of members is not needed to conduct a meeting where there is no anticipated formal vote. - (b) The Committee will make recommendations by consensus.
 Consensus is where all members agree on an option, and are willing to move this option forward as a recommendation.
-Committee recommendations will be understood as the most viable approach for the overall program, even if they do not achieve each individual member's personal preference. - (c) The Committee will respect decisions as final unless a majority of the Committee agrees there is sufficient new information to reconsider a previous decision. - (d) The Committee will presume that a member who is present at the meeting at which action on any matter is taken assents to the action unless the member's dissent is entered in the minutes of the meeting. - (e) The Committee will not allow proxy or absentee votes. - Page 2 NATURAL AREAS AND CAPITAL PROGRAM PERFOMANCE OVERSIGHT COMMITTEE BYLAWS Effective October 2021
+Committee recommendations will be understood as the most viable approach for the overall program, even if they do not achieve each individual member's personal preference.
+If the Committee is not able to reach consensus, the Committee will forward an option as a recommendation if a 2/3 majority of voting member vote for the option. - (c) The Committee will respect decisions as final unless a majority of the Committee agrees there is sufficient new information to reconsider a previous decision. - (d) The Committee will presume that a member who is present at the meeting at which action on any matter is taken assents to the action unless the member's dissent is entered in the minutes of the meeting. - (e) The Committee will not allow proxy or absentee votes.